jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 In the `<Component>` that is rendered recursively we'll capture click events by attaching an `onClick={event => handleClick(depth, event)}` that adds a class after a delay based on depth to the element to show when it receives an event.

 In each you can click an element and see the event propagate up the _React_ hierarchy.
 I've also synthetically delayed the animation of the event by increasing the delay with each capture.
-The real event happens instantaneously but this far is more interesting to look at. ðŸ˜‰
+The real event happens instantaneously but this far is more interesting to look at. 😉

 It's also cool to check out the HTML tree vs the React tree using Chrome dev tools.
 I've included links to the actual HTML pages so that you can inspect them to see these differences.